Screen sizes and break points for responsive design

 |Typical devices||Phones||Phablets, tablets, TVs||PCs, laptops, Surface Hubs|

-With Continuum for Phones, a new experience for compatible Windows 10 mobile devices, users can connect their phones to a monitor, mouse and keyboard to make their phones work like laptops.
+With Continuum for Phones, users can connect compatible Windows 10 mobile devices to a monitor, mouse and keyboard to make their phones work like laptops.
 Keep this new capability in mind when designing for specific breakpoints - a mobile phone will not always stay in the small size class.